WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 0900 | UnluckyDays
 Completed the warmup Ex from yesterday.
 I thought I came up with a pretty neat way of completing the request.
 After submitting it to CodeWars, I found that my code (while functional) was some spaghetti work!
 Learning as I go...

+### 1330 | Bootstrap and DOM
+Working through the codeup design Ex.
+Completed the cards, without actually using cards from BS.
+The alignment is off for the moment.
+A need to set up the BP for sm, md, lr, and lx.

+### 1430 | DOM Ls
+Completed Ls with a pink square.

 ---